-In any event, in accordance with the provisions of Article 6 of the Board of Directors Regulations,
+In any event, in accordance with the provisions of Article 6 of the Board of Directors Regulations, the Board of Directors will perform its duties with unity of purpose and independent judgement and will adopt the necessary measures in relation to the corporate organization to ensure that:

-- a) The Company's management pursues the achievement of the corporate interest and has the proper resources and incentives for doing so. - b) The management of the Company and of Group companies is under the effective supervision of the Board. - c) No person or small group of persons holds decision-making power unfettered by checks and halances. - d) The same treatment is dispensed to all shareholders who are in the same position and no shareholder receives preferential treatment over the others. - e) In its relations with stakeholders and in pursuit of the corporate interest, the Company, in addition to respecting the applicable laws and regulations and to conduct guided by good faith, ethics and respect for customs and generally accepted good practices, works to reconcile its own interest with, as applicable, the legitimate interests of its employees, suppliers, customers and the rest of the stakeholders who may be affected, as well as with the impact of the Company's activities in the community as a whole and on the environment. furthermore abiding by those additional principles of social responsibility and good corporate governance that it has voluntarily accepted.
+- a) The Company's management pursues the achievement of the corporate interest and has the proper resources and incentives for doing so. - b) The management of the Company and of Group companies is under the effective supervision of the Board.

+- c) No person or small group of persons holds decision-making power unfettered by checks and balances. - d) The same treatment is dispensed to all shareholders who are in the same position and no shareholder receives preferential treatment over the others. - e) In its relations with stakeholders and in pursuit of the corporate interest, the Company, in addition to respecting the applicable laws and regulations and to conduct guided by good faith, ethics and respect for customs and generally accepted good practices, works to reconcile its own interest with, as applicable, the legitimate interests of its employees, suppliers, customers and the rest of the stakeholders who may be affected, as well as with the impact of the Company's activities in the community as a whole and on the environment, furthermore abiding by those additional principles of social responsibility and good corporate governance that it has voluntarily accepted.